- 1 How do Barbarians work in Civ 6?

 In the game creation screen, click on ‘Advanced Setup,’ and then scroll down on the right until you locate a check box for ‘No Barbarians.’
 Check this, and you’ll turn off Barbarians entirely for the duration of that game.

-How to get the Barbarian Clans update in Civ 6
+How to get the Civ 6 Barbarian update

 This can vary based on which platform you use for Civ 6, but look through the menus in your launch platform to locate details on updates.
 Keep in mind that the update may already be applied, as the game will often automatically update before launching.